 Equality and Diversity

-Staffordshire Fire and Rescue Service have embraced the Equality Act and the Public Sector Duty it places upon us.
-To ensure we know what we need to know we are looking at all our functions and partnerships through a Strategic equality and diversity lens.
-Our Equality and Diversity function sits within our Prevent and Protect Directorate and is a Principle in our Corporate Safety Plan.
-This means that all the decisions Stoke on Trent and Staffordshire Fire and Rescue Authority make, whether that be on the use of community facilitates, the review of data collection, the developing partnerships to deliver services and our internal business transformation process, has an Equality and Diversity 'safety check'.
+Staffordshire Fire and Rescue Service embrace the Equality Act and the Public Sector Duty it places upon us.
+To ensure we know what we need to know we look at all our functions and partnerships through a Strategic equality and diversity lens.
+Our Equality and Diversity function sits within our Human Resource department and is a guiding principle in our Safety Plan.
+The Safety Plan supports our ability to prioritise risk so we can evidence that we put our communities first.
+Our People Strategy details how our staff can expect to be treated with dignity and respect, in open recognition of who they are at every level of their career.
+This means that all the decisions the Police, Fire and Crime Commissioner make, the way we deliver our services, review our data collection, work with our developed and developing partnerships, with our internal and external relationships has an Equality and Diversity focus at a strategic level.

 Equality objectives

-The Equality Act 2010 (Specific Duties) Regulations 2011 came into force on September 10 2011.
-The specific duties require public bodies to publish relevant, proportionate information showing compliance with the Equality Duty, and to set equality objectives.
+The Equality Act 2010 (Specific Duties) require us to publish relevant, proportionate information showing compliance with the Equality Duty, and to set equality objectives.

 To ensure the Service meets our obligations under equality legislation, transparency obligations and employment provisions, we endeavour to monitor, analyse and publish the profile of our staff annually.
-Effective monitoring is an important tool for measuring performance and progress towards equality and diversity goals and in ensuring a truly inclusive staff makeup.
-But monitoring is not an end in itself.
-Data that is collected needs to be analysed and used to inform appropriate action.
-An understanding of its potential to help underpin our equality and inclusion strategy is a good place to start.
-We also collect relevant data monitoring to ensure we fully understand vulnerability and risks to the community.
+Effective monitoring is an important tool for measuring performance and progress towards equality and diversity objectives.
+Monitoring is not an end in itself and the data we collect needs to be analysed and used to inform appropriate action.
+An understanding of its potential to help underpin our equality and inclusion objectives, to build a Representative Workforce and support our Staff Networks is a good place to be for us.

 We monitor staff by protected characteristics in employment and training, sickness and grievance.
 All data is collected by self-classification and is therefore a matter of individual judgement.
 The Service is continually striving for our positive culture to support diversity and have developed a self-service monitoring tool where staff can amend and update the data we hold on them.
 Staff can update the information we hold on them themselves whether that be their next of kin, contact details or if they have a disability or not.
 As we are an emergency service, the role titles of our staff is not broken down as is the case with many other employees.